• Instruction

 This doesn’t happen overnight.

-However, I know that if I walk up to a green and don’t walk all the way around the hole, I will completely misjudge the speed of the putt.
+However, I know that if I walk up to a green and don’t walk around the hole, I will completely misjudge the speed of the putt.

 Add this walking back and forth to the hole into your pre-shot routine.